-53 G.A.
+$^{53}$ G.A.
 Res.
 1991 (XVIII), ¶¶ 20-22 , U.N.
 Doc.
 A/RES/1991(XVIII) (Dec.
-17, 1963).
+17, 1963). $^{54}$ See Jonas von Freieslben, Reform of the Security Council in Managing

-54 See JONAS VON FREIESLBEN, REFORM OF THE SECURITY COUNCIL IN MANAGING CHANGE AT THE UNITED NATIONS (2008) (providing a historical overview of reform efforts at the Security Council).
+CHANGE AT THE UNITED NATIONS (2008) (providing a historical overview of reform efforts at the Security Council).

-55 Chairman of the Open-Ended Working Group on the Question of Equitable Representation and Increase in the Membership of the Security Council and Other Matters Related to the Security Council, Outline presented to the Working Group (Mar.
+&lt;sup>55 Chairman of the Open-Ended Working Group on the Question of Equitable Representation and Increase in the Membership of the Security Council and Other Matters Related to the Security Council, Outline presented to the Working Group (Mar.
 20, 1997).

-56 G.A.
+&lt;sup>56 G.A.
 Res.
 53/30, U.N.
 Doc.
 A/RES/53/30 (Nov.
 23, 1998).

-57 A More Secure World, supra note 4, at ¶ 252.
+&lt;sup>57 A More Secure World, supra note 4, at ¶ 252.

-first was the G4 plan, proposed by twenty-seven nations, which called for the addition of six permanent and four non-permanent members.58 This plan also recognized that "security and development are intertwined and mutually reinforcing and that development is an indispensable foundation of collective security."59 The second proposal was the Uniting for Consensus plan, also calling for membership reform (adding five new non-permanent seats to the UNSC) as well as restrictions on the veto and changes to the Council's working methods.60 A third reform proposal put forth by African states, the Ezulwini Consensus, proposed granting two African nations permanent membership in order to redress the lack of representation from developing nations on the Council.61 One year later, Costa Rica, Jordan, Liechtenstein, Singapore, and Switzerland put forward the S5 plan, which largely focused on administrative and procedural changes to enhance "accountability, transparency and inclusiveness of [the Council's] work, with a view to strengthening its legitimacy and effectiveness."62 The S5 plan also called for P5 members to voluntarily abstain from using the veto in matters of "genocide, crimes against humanity and serious violations of international humanitarian law."63 These reform proposals express both the awareness within the U.N. about the need to reform the UNSC and the difficulty of achieving real reforms that are generated outside of the UNSC itself.64
+the addition of six permanent and four non-permanent members.
+This plan also recognized that "security and development are intertwined and mutually reinforcing and that development is an indispensable foundation of collective security."59 The second proposal was the Uniting for Consensus plan, also calling for membership reform (adding five new non-permanent seats to the UNSC) as well as restrictions on the veto and changes to the Council's working methods.
+A third reform proposal put forth by African states, the Ezulwini Consensus, proposed granting two African nations permanent membership in order to redress the lack of representation from developing nations on the Council.
+One year later, Costa Rica, Jordan, Liechtenstein, Singapore, and Switzerland put forward the S5 plan, which largely focused on administrative and procedural changes to enhance "accountability, transparency and inclusiveness of [the Council's] work, with a view to strengthening its legitimacy and effectiveness."
+The S5 plan also called for P5 members to voluntarily abstain from using the veto in matters of "genocide, crimes against humanity and serious violations of international humanitarian law."63 These reform proposals express both the awareness within the U.N. about the need to reform the UNSC and the difficulty of achieving real reforms that are generated outside of the UNSC itself.64